askkaz/docs/develop/sdk-development/video-playback.md

 End Sub
 ```

-After, all that’s left is to play the video and make it visible.
+Now when an item in the `RowList` is selected, it will show a Video Node and play the content.

 ## 3. Map the back button

-To make sure that the user is able to navigate back to the `RowList`, we have to set a function that maps our Back button to leave the video.
-To do this we will use the `onKeyEvent()` function.
-In this function, we hide the video and stop it from playing when the back button on the controller is pressed so that we can go back to the `RowList`.
+Lastly, to make sure the user is able to navigate back to the UI, we need a function that maps the Back button on the remote to leave the video.
+To do this, we'll create a function responding to an `onKeyEvent()` back button press.
+With the function below, the video will stop playing and be hidden when the back button is pressed and return to the UI.

 ```brightscript
 Function onKeyEvent(key as String, press as Boolean) as Boolean ‘Maps back button to leave video